-Support for educators in rural or remote areas of NSW who are already enrolled and currently completing an early childhood teaching degree.
+These scholarships supported educators in rural or remote areas of NSW who were already enrolled and were completing an early childhood teaching degree.

-The Incentive scholarships support educators in rural or remote areas of NSW who are already enrolled and currently completing an early childhood teaching degree.
-An initiative from Rural and Remote: A blueprint for action, Incentive scholarships are designed to address a shortage of early childhood teachers, increase the number of qualified teachers and support the delivery of quality preschool programs.
+The Incentive scholarships supported educators in rural or remote areas of NSW who were already enrolled and were completing an early childhood teaching degree.
+An initiative from Rural and Remote: A blueprint for action, Incentive scholarships were designed to address a shortage of early childhood teachers, increase the number of qualified teachers and support the delivery of quality preschool programs.

 About the scholarships

-The scholarships form part of the department's Rural and Remote Education: A blueprint for action.
+The scholarships form part of the department's Rural and Remote: A blueprint for action.
 The action plan is designed to support educators working in rural and remote communities, and areas with an identified shortage of early childhood teachers.

 There were 30 scholarships available, at up to $9,000 each.

-To apply for an Incentive Scholarship, applicants must:
+To apply for an Incentive Scholarship, applicants had to:

-- Be currently enrolled in a bachelor's degree leading to a four-year university early childhood teaching qualification recognised by ACECQA
+- be enrolled in a bachelor's degree leading to a four-year university early childhood teaching qualification recognised by ACECQA

 Rural or remote services